lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Handling of completed EDHOC sessions when they become invalid and of application keys derived from an EDHOC session when those become invalid.
 This topic is discussed in {{sec-session-handling}}.

+* Retention of completed EDHOC sessions that are still valid, also in the case that an EDHOC error message is received after their completion.
+This topic is discussed in Section {{sec-session-retention}}.

 * Enforcement of different trust policies, with respect to learning new authentication credentials during an execution of EDHOC.
 This topic is discussed in {{sec-trust-models}}.

 * Branched-off side processing of incoming EDHOC messages, with particular reference to: i) fetching and validation of authentication credentials; and ii) processing of External Authorization Data (EAD) items, which in turn might play a role in the fetching and validation of authentication credentials.
 This topic is discussed in {{sec-message-side-processing}}.